53Aries/klipper/docs/pressure_fan.md

   - `SET_PRESSURE_FAN_TARGET PRESSURE_FAN=exhaust TARGET_DELTA=20 MIN_SPEED=0.25`
   - Or temporarily reduce `decision_period` and/or increase `step_speed` in the config, then restart.
 - Ensure a baseline is set (auto or via `SET_PRESSURE_BASELINE`).
 If baseline isn’t set, the controller won’t act.
+  - When BASELINE is omitted, the module prefers a robust window average of raw pressure (trimmed mean) if there are at least `baseline_min_samples`; otherwise it falls back to an instantaneous reading.

 If delta climbs with the fan off:
 - That typically means ambient pressure or enclosure temperature is drifting relative to the earlier baseline.
 With the fan off and `TARGET_DELTA=0`, run `SET_PRESSURE_BASELINE PRESSURE_FAN=exhaust` to resync, or enable `auto_track_baseline: true` so the baseline slowly follows the current pressure when idle.